cardmagic/tesh/README.md

 3
 ```

-Manipulating data becomes very natural for anyone familiar with Javascript, Ruby or Python.
+Manipulating data becomes very natural for anyone familiar with Ruby, Javascript or Python.

 ```console
 $ ls